pgjdbc/pgjdbc/docs/documentation/head/ssl-client.md

 (In this case the `sslcert` parameter is ignored.)

 Finer control of the SSL connection can be achieved using the `sslmode` connection parameter.
-This parameter is the same as the libpq `sslmode` parameter and the currently SSL implements the following
+This parameter is the same as the libpq `sslmode` parameter and currently implements the following

 <div class="tblBasic">